The kind of European places I want to keep writing about

 10, Cricova: Moldova’s vast underground wine city

 Cricova is also wrapped in legend, with stories of visitors (including astronauts, apparently) getting lost among the cellars for days.
-The visit ends, as it should, with a wine tasting, which was relaxed, fun and an opportunity to chat to the rest of our International tour group.
-Moldova’s wine culture is deep-rooted and under-appreciated, and while Cricova offers a bold and accessible introduction, other wineries such as Castel Mimi showcase a more refined, elegant side.
-This visit was a reminder that some of Europe’s most interesting experiences happen where we least expect it and well away from the usual visitor hotspots.
+The visit ends, as it should, with a wine tasting, which was relaxed, fun, and an opportunity to chat with the rest of our International tour group.
+Moldova’s wine culture is deep-rooted and under-appreciated.
+While Cricova offers a bold and accessible introduction, other wineries such as Castel Mimi showcase a more refined, elegant side.
+This visit was a reminder that some of Europe’s most interesting experiences happen where we least expect them and well away from the usual visitor hotspots.

-Have you visited or do you plan to visit any of these places?
-Or do you have some suggestions of places I have missed or should visit in Europe?
+Do you have any suggestions for places I have missed or should visit in Europe?
 I’d love to know in the comments.